 Next, an effective team does the work right.
 This means that the team is efficient.
 There aren’t many errors and the right processes and systems are in place so that the team has less overhead.
 When a team is not doing the work right, you typically have too many people, doing too much manual, time consuming work.

 Busywork is work that has little value.
-If your team is focused on busywork, it means they are spending valuable time on tasks that nobody cares about.
+If your team is focused on busywork, it means they are spending valuable time on tasks that nobody cares about, or bring little reward.